 Chinese automaker Li Auto does currently offer over-the-air software upgrades.
 However, like many of the automakers on this list, it has yet to crack the code for firmware updates.
 Li Auto currently offers OTA software updates to driver interface components within its EVs.

-Last fall, Li pushed V1.4 to drivers offering over twenty different upgrades and optimizations.
+In fall of 2020, Li pushed V1.4 to drivers offering over twenty different upgrades and optimizations.
 This update included features like Bluetooth connectivity for iPads, assisted driving mileage stats, and new touchscreen interfaces.
-We are currently unable to find a timeline on any additional OTA functions in the works, though.

 From what we’ve gathered so far, the ability to provide OTA software updates on a regular basis will remain a foundational part of Lucid Air’s design.
 Lucid Motors has previously mentioned OTA capabilities regarding its DreamDrive ADAS system, as well as user interface and experience systems.